AdobeDocs/marketo.nl-NL/help/marketo/product-docs/mobile-marketing/push-notifications/adding-a-new-test-device.md

    ![](assets/image2015-7-17-17-3a33-3a5.png)

 1. De status wordt bijgewerkt om te tonen dat het apparaat is toegevoegd.
-Gefeliciteerd!
+Gefeliciteerd.

    ![](assets/image2015-7-17-17-3a14-3a32.png)